Mortality and Cancer Risks, Which Pills to Avoid & Better Alternatives

 8.A.
 Why haven’t you heard from the FDA?

 When we reported that people who took sleeping pills died 4.6 times faster and suffered more cancer, I made quite certain that the FDA had reviewed the new studies.
-Also, by that time, the FDA’s own internal documents showed that the FDA knew that for the majority of patients, Ambien doses were likely to be ineffective, unsafe, or both.
+Also, by that time, the Agency’s own internal documents showed that the FDA knew that for the majority of patients, Ambien doses were likely to be ineffective, unsafe, or both.
 Forgive my naivety.
 Ignoring, at that time, 21 studies showing that people who take sleeping pills die sooner or suffer more cancer, some suggesting that sleeping pills were as dangerous as cigarettes, the FDA still claimed (in August, 2012) that sleeping pills were “safe and effective.”
-It may not surprise you that currently, the FDA public relations person who made that “safe and effective” claim for hypnotics is now employed by a sleeping pill company, no doubt well-paid.
+It may not surprise you that just a few years later, the FDA public relations person who made that “safe and effective” claim for hypnotics was employed by a sleeping pill company, no doubt well-paid.
 The FDA decided to require no black box warnings about mortality and cancer risks for zolpidem and similar drugs, nor did the FDA require further studies to confirm whether the mortality and cancer risks are substantial.

 When the FDA took no practical steps to warn the public about sleeping pill mortality and cancer risks, and gave only minimalizing mention of proven depression and infection risks, I formally petitioned the FDA in October 2015 to require more warnings and more research to clarify how much sickness and early death were caused by sleeping pills.
-Although the law required (as the FDA admitted) that it respond to my petition within 6 months, the FDA gave no substantial reply, responding mainly that the problem was too complex for them.
-Also, evidently fearing that I would be proven correct, neither the FDA nor the manufacturers dared to initiate the large clinical trials needed to more accurately determine the magnitude of the unnecessary mortality and disability that sleeping pills cause.
+Although the law required (as the FDA admitted) that the Agency respond to my petition within six months, the FDA gave no substantial reply, responding mainly that the problem was too complex for them.
+Also, evidently fearing that my concerns would be proven well founded, neither the FDA nor the manufacturers dared to initiate the large clinical trials needed to more accurately determine the magnitude of the unnecessary mortality and disability that sleeping pills cause.

 8.B.
 What if your family was injured?